Modern Slavery Statement

 For our key suppliers who provide our manufacturing materials, we link to them on Sedex and carry out a review that consists of 3 stages of risk assessment plus remediation and reporting.
 Our risk assessment includes 1) a high level risk and materiality assessment to identify where inherent risk lies in relation to our brands, 2) supply chain mapping and 3) an ethical audit if required.
 We use a range of qualitative and quantitative data sources to conduct our risk assessments including but not exclusive to: Sedex, Verisk Maplecroft, BRC and 4 pillar SMETA audit data.
 A representative from each site has taken responsibility for updating SEDEX to improve the quality and detail of the information.

 We have successfully built on the foundations of our work in Turkey working alongside processors and visiting farmers to collect information and build relationships.
-We also continue to support a cross industry initiative in Turkey looking to combat labour malpractice in hazelnut supply chains.
+We also continue to support a cross industry initiative looking to combat labour malpractice in hazelnut supply chains.
 This is an initiative with the ILO and other business seeking to improve labour standards in this industry.
 We are also now joining a second cross industry activity looking at the management of seasonal labour practices across agricultural supply chains throughout Turkey.

-We continue to review risk in our indirect supply chains and have rolled out a tool to increase the scope of our risk assessments with our indirect suppliers.
-We monitor and review supply chain risk routinely and have extended our ethical audit agenda considerably this year.
-We value the input of suppliers in supporting us with this agenda and in addition to the Turkish projects mentioned above we have initiated a project in a Brazil nut supply chain.
-We also maintain our relationships with external experts and consultants to assess the supply chain, identify remedial actions and reduce risk.
-While we still have not found any specific instances of modern slavery to date, we maintain our commitment to identify those initiatives that will reduce any risk of it.
+We continue to review risk in our indirect supply chains, we monitor and review supply chain risk routinely and have extended our ethical audit agenda considerably this year.
+We value the input of suppliers in supporting us with this agenda and in addition to the Turkish projects mentioned above we have rolled our project in a Brazil nut supply chain which is now active.
+We maintain our relationships with external experts and consultants to assess the supply chain, identify remedial actions and reduce risk, and we maintain our commitment to identify those initiatives that will reduce any risk of it.

 To support us in measuring whether the steps that we are taking to ensure that slavery and/or human trafficking is not taking place within our business or supply chain are successful we consider:

 If any reports are received from employees, the public, or law enforcement agencies to indicate that modern slavery practices have been identified within our business.
-To date no reports have been received and investigated, neither were modern slavery concerns but we are pleased briefings are encouraging employees to raise any concerns.
+To date two concerns have been received and investigated, neither were modern slavery concerns but we are pleased briefings are encouraging employees to raise any concerns.

 This statement has been approved by the organisation’s board of directors.
 The statement will be reviewed and updated annually.